-Are you aware that what you are feeling as burnout and emotional exhaustion are really only the tip of a much deeper iceberg?
+Are you aware that what you are feeling as burnout and emotional exhaustion is really only the tip of a much deeper iceberg?
 Would you like to get to the source of your problem?
-Would you like to be able to throw your whole self into your life — like you did when you were a kid — free of anger, fear, and guilt?
+Would you like to be able to throw your whole self into your life — like you did when you were a kid free of anger, fear, and guilt?
 Are you ready to prepare yourself to smile, laugh, praise others, relax, and let your heavenly Father speak to you in fresh, new ways?

 If you really want to work at this, then first I’d like you to answer some simple questions: